Angelo Cardona: Career

 He is part of the Youth for Disarmament initiative of the United Nations Office for Disarmament Affairs and was among the winners of the '75 words for disarmament' launched by the United Nations to commemorate the 75 years of its foundation and the atomic bombings of Hiroshima and Nagasaki.

-He studies business administration at the University of the People and won a scholarship to attend the Kennedy School of Government at Harvard University.
-In 2016, at age 19, he became member of the International Peace Bureau, and co-founded the International Peace Bureau Youth Network (IPBYN).
-In 2019, Cardona was appointed Council member of the International Peace Bureau.
+In 2016, at age 19, he became a member of the International Peace Bureau.
+In 2019, Cardona was appointed as Council Member of the International Peace Bureau, and three years later, he became a member of its Board.

 Cardona is also part of the international Steering Group for the Global Campaign on Military Spending (GCOMS).
 As part of the campaign in 2020, together with 28 Colombian members of Congress, he proposed the transfer of 1 billion Colombian pesos from military purposes to the health sector.
-The Colombian Ministry of Defense agreed to 10 per cent of that, moving 100 million pesos (or US$25 million).
-In 2021, he supported by 33 Colombian members of congress demanded the President of Colombia, Iván Duque, allocate 1 billion pesos from the defense sector to the health sector.
-Cardona also requested the Government to refrain from purchasing 24 warplanes that would cost $4.5 million dollars.
-According to him, with that money, the government could purchase at least 300,000 vaccines against Covid-19 and strengthen the health system in the country.
+The Colombian Ministry of Defense agreed to 10 percent of that, moving 100 million pesos (or US$25 million).
+In 2021, he was supported by 33 Colombian members of congress who demanded the President of Colombia, Iván Duque, allocate 1 billion pesos from the defense sector to the health sector.
+Cardona also requested the Government to refrain from purchasing 24 warplanes that would cost $4.5 million.
+According to him, with that money, the government could purchase at least 300,000 vaccines against COVID-19 and strengthen the health system in the country.
 On May 4, 2021, amid violent protests unleashed in Colombia as a result of the proposal for a new tax reform.
 The Minister of Finance, José Manuel Restrepo, announced that the Government will comply with the request to not purchase the warplanes.